I am a specialist business, company and commercial lawyer and barrister with real life commercial experience prior to qualifying.

-Of course S994 or derivate claims might be just one of a number of other aspects of a claim.
+Of course, S994 or derivate claims might be just one of several other aspects of a claim.
 I can mediate or advise in the following areas:

 I can be instructed by businesses, shareholders and individuals direct under the public access scheme, or via a solicitor.

 I am able to advise and act in a similar way to any other commercial lawyer, commercial solicitor, company solicitor or company lawyer could.

 The following is not intended to be legal advice.
 You must not rely on it in anyway.
 You should seek your own legal advice if you think the issues raised in the article are relevant to your situation.
 If you would like such advice, I would be delighted to be instructed by you to provide you with the relevant advice.

 1. A minority shareholder(s) who is being oppressed by a majority shareholder(s) can ask a court to order the Company to be wound up.
 The relevant statutory provision for this is Section 122(1)(g) of the Insolvency Act 1986.
 A Court may agree to this if it considers that it would be just and equitable to do so.

 2. However, that may not be in the minority shareholders interests or the shareholders overall.
 This is especially true if the company is viable and profitable.